IzawGithub/OsConfig/README.md

 - [ ] Bat theme must be `bat cache --build` before it work
 - [ ] Catppucin KDE isn't backed up properly
 - [ ] VSCodium extensions are installed but not working
+- [ ] Don't uninstall CPU microcode on other machine

 ### Nice to have